Forced Fluid Dynamics from Blackfolds in General Supergravity Backgrounds: Near-zone analysis

 We are now in position to move to the more involved part of our analysis.
 Our main task is to study the gravitational equations in the bulk near the horizon of the putative solution, and to identify there the role of the modified conservation equations of the previous section.
 This entails concrete information about the form of the bulk solution and the physics near the horizon.
 In order to proceed systematically it is convenient to restrict the scope of the exercise in two ways.

 First, it is useful to consider solutions that are long-wavelength deformations of a leading order homogeneous solution (with the proper asymptotics at infinity).
-If $\RR$ is the characteristic length scale of the deformation, then, by assumption, we consider the long-wavelength regime $r_{H} \ll \RR$ where $r_{H}$ is the smallest scale associated to the brane (such as the horizon size).
-The near-zone analysis focuses on the region $r\ll \RR$.
-In the discussion of Sec.~\ref{conclusions} we refer to this long-wavelength expansion as the `proper' application of blackfolds.
+If $\RR$ is the characteristic length scale of the deformation, then, by assumption, we consider the long-wavelength regime $r_{H} \ll \RR$ where $r_{H}$ is the smallest scale associated to the brane (such as the horizon size).\footnote{More precisely, in order to determine the regime of validity of these long-wavelength deformations, it is required that the magnitude of all scalar invariants (including scalars associated with the background) appearing in an effective action at a given perturbative order is much smaller than those of the preceding orders.
+Specific details for stationary perturbations and uncharged branes can be found in \cite{Armas:2015kra}.} The near-zone analysis focuses on the region $r\ll \RR$.
+In the discussion of Sec.~\ref{conclusions} we refer to this long-wavelength expansion as the `exact brane' application of blackfolds.
 This expansion assumes an exact (partially) homogeneous solution of the gravitational equations with the required large-$r$ asymptotics.

-Since an exact leading order solution is not always known it is frequently useful to resort to a further parallel expansion of the leading order solution in powers of the small ratio $\nicefrac{\RR}{L}$, where $L$ is the characteristic length scale of the background.
-In this regime, $r_H \ll \RR \ll L$, the perturbative expansion assumes small derivatives not only of the black brane solution we are searching for, but also small derivatives of the asymptotic background solution.
-At leading order in $\nicefrac{\RR}{L}$ we can approximate the leading order solution in the near-zone region by a black $p$-brane solution in flat space.
+Since an exact leading order solution is not always known it is frequently useful to resort to a further parallel expansion of the leading order solution in powers of the small ratio $\nicefrac{r_H}{L}$, where $L$ is the characteristic length scale of the background.
+In this regime, $r_H \ll \RR, L$, the perturbative expansion assumes small derivatives not only of the black brane solution we are searching for, but also small derivatives of the asymptotic background solution.
+At leading order in $\nicefrac{r_H}{L}$ we can approximate the leading order solution in the near-zone region by a black $p$-brane solution in flat space.
 That is the basis of a concrete ansatz for the gravitational fields in the near-zone region.
+Further qualitative features of the above two expansions are reviewed and re-discussed in the Sec.~\ref{conclusions}.